hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 choreography doesn't have a way to discuss interactions with decorators, adoption of generic messages, and other A2A-specific concerns.
-Thus, we may lean on BPMN for some diagramming tasks, but it is not a substitute for the HIPE definition procedure described here.
+Thus, we may lean on BPMN for some diagramming tasks, but it is not a substitute for the RFC definition procedure described here.

 #### WSDL